JeffersonLab/geant4-docker/README.md

 ## Linux OSes:

 Use the pack_all.sh script to copy the images to cvmfs.
-The option 'gemc' will only pack the clas12Tag directory.
+The option 'gemc' will only pack the clas12Tag directory as opposed to all the libraries.

+- **pack_all.sh**
+- **pack_all.sh gemc**

 ## MacOS: